alfredomarinus/portfolio/Credit Card Fraud Detection/README.md

 </table>
 </div>

-## Model development and evaluation
+### 3. Model training and evaluation
 Since Random Forest has a much better performance, we will be using it for further development.
 We will train it using the training set and evaluate it using the test set.

-Random Forest with normal threshold achieved 82 % F1-score with RM 416.25 loss.
+Random Forest with normal threshold achieved 82.8 % F1-score with RM 397.75 loss.
-  - 45 fraud transactions are misclassified as normal.
+  - 43 fraud transactions are misclassified as normal.
   - 7 customers have high tendency to churn.

 To improve this model, we have to make sure both recall and precision do not decrease.
 It either increases or stays the same.

-## Implementation of threshold analysis
+### 4. Hyperparameter optimization

+### 5. Tune the model

+## IMPLEMENTATION OF THRESHOLD ANALYSIS
 By using 0.46 as the new threshold, the model can achieve the highest F1-score.
 Random Forest with new threshold achieved 84 % F1-score with RM 370.00 loss, about 11 % decrease, and the same number of potential customers to churn, which is 7.